Koumokuyou/NUMTs/README.md

+# Description

 This track is a collection of Nuclear mitochondrial genome segments, provided in [BED][] format.

-**Notice**: Alignments reference to incompletely assembled or unmapped chromosome locations are omitted in this track.
+**Notice**: Alignments to incompletely assembled or unmapped chromosome locations are omitted in this track.

 |  Genome name |   Animal   | UCSC genome browser link  |
 |--------------|------------|---------------------------|